Farm Practices for Good Land Stewardship

 That said, you CAN count on Agriberry Farm to start bringing strawberries to market earlier and keep them coming longer than most other farms in the area, which causes some to wonder if the strawberries we bring to market are “legit.”
 Absolutely, they are.
 Without giving away the family’s Secret Sauce, here are we a few of the investments that Anne and Chuck make each year to help extend their delivery of America’s favorite berry each season:

-- During the off-season Anne and Chuck attending key conferences and grower’s meetings to keep up-to-date about new growing practices.
+- Education: During the off-season Anne and Chuck attending key conferences and grower’s meetings to keep up-to-date about new growing practices.

 We hope you enjoy the fruits of their labor!